Gonadotropin deficiency; Secondary hypogonadism

 Kallmann syndrome is an inherited form of HH.
 Some people with this condition also have anosmia (loss of the sense of smell).

-- Lack of development at puberty (development may be very late or incomplete)
+- Lack of growth and sexual development at the standard age for puberty (development may be very late or incomplete)

 - In girls, a lack of breast development and menstrual periods